 Steps to copy from multiple folders and paste to a single destination

-1. Go to Windows File Explorer, select the files/folders, right-click and choose Copywhiz–>Copy as shown below:
+1. Go to Windows File Explorer, select the files/folders, right-click and choose Copywhiz–>Copy.

-2. Keep adding files from different folders by selecting them, right clicking and choosing “Copy (Add to queue)” from Copywhiz menu.
+2. Keep adding files from different folders by selecting them, right-clicking, and choosing “Copy (Add to queue)” from the Copywhiz menu.
 You can see the total number of files copied until now in the “Show items” menu.

 4. All the files (from multiple folders) are copied at once and also deleted from their source.

 You just saw how Copywhiz saves your time and efforts in simple day to day operations like copying and deleting files and folders.
-All this in just a few clicks!
-This is otherwise very time consuming in Windows.
+All this is just a few clicks!
+This is otherwise very time-consuming in Windows.